| Ever try to talk about God at a bar? Faith and clubs may seem unlikely companions, but

 manages to provide a positive voice in his music without proselytizing, creating a project that is easily

+accessible to a wide variety of listeners.
 Case in point is the radio single “Crazy Beautiful.”
 In jangly, melodically-driven rock, the song offers an up-beat, healthy

 perspective on the pressure we all feel to maintain a camera-perfect image.
 “This song is for the ones who think they’re